MatMoore/notes/conference-notes/staffplus-2021/README.md

 ## Skills and behaviours
 ### Develop a skillset beyond the technical skills
-Senior roles can be seen as a balance of 4 jobs:
+In [Role and Influence: The IC trajectory beyond Staff](https://leaddev.com/leaddev-live/role-and-influence-ic-trajectory-beyond-staff), Yonatan Zunger described senior roles as a balance of 4 jobs:

 1. A core technical skill you specialise in (for me, software engineering)
 2. Product management (see [Product owner onboarding checklist](https://unremarkabletester.com/2021/05/05/my-product-owner-onboarding-checklist/))